-- 1. A minimum of an Associate's Degree or proof of enrollment in a 2 plus 2 Bachelor's Degree Program with a school articulated with RMC School of Radiologic Technology. - Candidates for RMC's program that are currently enrolled in an Associate's Degree program must complete the program and receive their degree prior June 1st of the year application. - 2.
-Required courses: - Post-secondary (college) courses required (Minimum grade of "C"): - Composition - o Speech - Medical Terminology - College Algebra completed within the last five years - Anatomy and Physiology with a lab completed within the last five years - Introduction to Physics - 3.
-Suggested additional postsecondary coursework: - Natural sciences - Mathematical/logical reasoning - Social/behavioral sciences - 4.
+- 1. A minimum of an Associate's Degree or proof of enrollment in a 2 plus 2 Bachelor's Degree Program with a school articulated with RMC School of Radiologic Technology. - Candidates for RMC's program that are currently enrolled in an Associate's Degree program must complete the program and receive their degree prior to June 1st of the year of application. - 2.
+Required courses: - Post-secondary (college) courses required (Minimum grade of "C"): - Composition - o Speech - Medical Terminology - o College Algebra completed within the last five years - o Anatomy and Physiology with a lab completed within the last five years - Introduction to Physics - 3.
+Suggested additional postsecondary coursework: - Natural sciences - Mathematical/logical reasoning - Information systems - Social/behavioral sciences - 4.
 GPA requirements: - A cumulative grade point average of 2.75 on a 4.0 scale from postsecondary course work. - A minimum of a "C" grade in all required courses. - 5.
 A completed application must be submitted as well as official transcripts from all schools (high school and college) attended as shown on the application.
 The application will not be processed until transcripts are received. - 6.
-After the application has been received and reviewed by the program, the applicant will be contacted with a date to take the mandatory entrance examination (HESI). - 7.
-A forty dollar (\$40.00) application fee is required before the application will be processed. - 8.
+After the application has been received and reviewed by the program, the applicant will be contacted with a date to take mandatory Entrance Examinations. - 7.
+A forty-dollar (\$40.00) application fee is required before the application will be processed. - 8.
 Applicants must submit two completed reference forms. - 9.
 The application deadline is December 1st.
-The completed application, all high school and college transcripts, application fee, and reference forms must be post marked by December 1st in order to be eligible for admission.
+The completed application, all high school and college transcripts, application fee, and reference forms must be post marked by December 1st in order to be eligible for admission. - 10.
+Applicants must meet "skill standards" appropriate to Radiologic Technology as set forth by the school.
+For more information, see "Skill Standards" in this Student Handbook. - 11.
+A background check (paid for by student, approximate \$100.00) and physical examination (paid by Program) must be completed and passed prior to the beginning of the program.
+A drug screen is included in the physical and students must test negative for non-prescribed drugs to be admitted.